Table of Contents

 What Not to do in the Context of Retiring With Mortgage Debt

-If you pay off the mortgage early in its life, you could be saving a lot of interest payments.
-Although, as noted previously, carrying a low mortgage interest rate in a high inflation environment may well pay for itself.
+If you pay off the mortgage early in its life without drawing from retirement accounts, you could be saving a lot of interest payments.
+Although, as noted previously, a low mortgage interest rate in a high inflation environment may well pay for itself.

 Consider the Opportunity Cost of Paying off Your Mortgage

 There can be a significant opportunity cost to paying off a mortgage early.
 It is even greater when paying off a mortgage that has aged for years or decades.
-For example, suppose you are collecting Social Security, pension payments, or other income adjusted for inflation, and there are no or few liquid post-tax assets.
-In that case, it might not make financial sense to pay off the entirety of the mortgage in one fell swoop.
+For example, suppose you are collecting Social Security, pension payments, or other income adjusted for inflation, and you own no or few liquid post-tax assets.
+In that case, paying off the mortgage would have to come from liquidating assets and result in a higher tax bill or lost investment growth.
+In these cases, it might not make financial sense to pay off the entirety of the mortgage in one fell swoop.

 Doing so could leave you without an emergency fund or liquidity.